zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Wild RNG.md

 5. When close to your target advance, pause the emulator and create a save state, and then advance a frame at a time to the target advance.

 6. Hold `A` and unpause the emulator at the same time on your target advance.
-   - If the Pokemon is not the one wanted, load the previous save state and try one advanve before and/or one advance after.
+   - If the Pokemon is not the one wanted, load the previous save state and try one advance before and/or one advance after.

 If you followed all the above steps, the Pokemon should be what you wanted.
 Tada, you did your Gen 3 Wild RNG!